cgreene3/dynamic_transmission_model_HIV_TB_KZN_SA/README.md

-## Preventing tuberculosis with community-based antiretroviral therapy (ART) and isoniazid preventive therapy (IPT) care in an HIV-endemic setting: a modeling analysis
+## Preventing tuberculosis with community-based antiretroviral therapy (ART) and isoniazid preventive therapy (IPT) care in an HIV-endemic setting: a dynamic tranmission modeling analysis

 ### Contents in the repository:
 1. [Parameter Files](#parameter_files)